18-21 November 2025

 This year our invited speakers were asked to present practical tutorials to the community.
 Follow the link below to read abstracts of the tutorials.

 Exciting news!
-At this year’s Meta Conference, we’re launching something new… TMOS Shark Tank!
+At this year’s Meta Together Conference we’re launching something new… TMOS Shark Tank!

-- Creativity, innovation, and a bit of fun
+- Encourage creativity, innovation, and a bit of fun.

 Conference Venue